The call for fellowship applications opens in April each year.

 The Lilly Fellowship Program

-The Lilly Fellows Program invites applicants for its 2020-2021 cohort.
+The Lilly Fellows Program invites applicants for its cohort in April each year.
 The program is intended to advance the University’s continuing efforts to support excellence in teaching and learning.
 The program supports a cohort of six faculty or academic specialists at all ranks with at least five years of service to the institution.
 The Program also provides an opportunity for Fellows to expand relationships and collaborative engagement with peers and colleagues within their own college and across the University.
 The program is supported by matching grants from AAN and the Fellows’ departments and/or colleges.

-To facilitate the participation of academics selected as Lilly Fellows, the Provost’s Office will provide $8,000 to each Fellow for their Lilly participation.
+To facilitate the participation of academics selected as Lilly Fellows 2021-2022 cohort, the Provost’s Office will provide $8,000 to each Fellow for their Lilly participation.
 Each Fellow’s home unit is asked to provide either $8,000 or one course release.
 Resource allocation should be designed to best facilitate the work of the Fellowship.

 Program Activities and Expectations

 Monthly discussions: Lilly Fellows are expected to attend monthly, facilitated cohort seminars (September-April) that focus on the development and completion of their project and on leadership development.
 These discussions will focus on issues such as scholarly teaching and student learning, leadership development and philosophy, issues in higher education, and specifics related to the projects of Fellows.

 Presentation to the MSU community: Lilly Fellows will be expected to present their completed project to a community audience at the annual Spring Conference on Teaching, Learning, and Student Success in early May 2022.
 If possible, fellows are encouraged to publish work in relevant venues and present at events and/or disciplinary conferences.
 Guidance will be offered by the Lilly Fellows organizers in finding appropriate opportunities.
 A portion of the stipend could be used to support expenses in these pursuits.